 As part of optimizing your portfolio for taxes, you should assess how much of your invested money you can donate to reduce capital gains tax, instead of donating cash.

-When people consider donating money to charity, they have plenty of motivations for doing so.
-Generally, they want to have a positive impact on a cause they care about.
+When people consider donating money to charity, they have plenty of motivations for doing so, including wanting to have a positive impact on a cause they care about.
 They may also desire to decrease their tax liability by claiming more deductions on their tax return.

-When you avoid capital gains and claim a deduction, your charitable giving becomes an effective way of optimizing your portfolio for taxes.
+When you avoid capital gains and claim a deduction, your charitable giving can become an effective way of optimizing your portfolio for taxes.
 At Betterment, we calculate an investor’s giftable amount to both avoid capital gains tax and claim a deduction.

 How to Figure Out How Much to Give

 The calculation for figuring out how much of your invested account you can give is just a two-step process, but as you’ll see, the devil is in the details.